RobertElder/CS452/io/kernel3/readme.rst

     No tasks in queue!
     [...Output trimmed...]

-The 'SLOW' statements occur when it would have taken more than 10ms to unblock a task that was block on awaitevent.
-For now, these situaions only occur during startup and shutdown, and we plan to address this before the next part of the kernel.
-Note that this does not occur durring the required testing.
+The 'SLOW' statements occur when it would have taken more than 10ms to unblock a task that was blocked on ``AwaitEvent``.
+For now, these situations only occur during startup and shutdown, and we plan to address this before the next part of the kernel.
+Note that this does not occur during the required testing.